lukdav/counting-sheep/README.md

 3. Lighthouse (Dev Tools)
 A report was conducted for a mobile device, and returned the following scores:
-- Performance - 77%
+- Performance - 78%
-- Accessibility - 93%
+- Accessibility - 82%
-- Best Practices - 80%
+- Best Practices - 87%
-- SEO - 89%
+- SEO - 92%

-There are many things that could be optimised, such as adding a "rel=noopener" to each link for security reasons.
-All advisories will be considered and acted upon if necessary.
+There are many things that could be optimised, the main one being adding appropriately sized images, which would significantly improve the load time.
+This and all suggestions will be considered for future improvements.

 4. User Stories
 - The first user story is addressed as the game is simple, although it could be less complicated from a user's viewpoint regarding the scoring system.